sjathin/v4/content/featured/SchedulingSimulator/index.md

   - Django
 ---

 Understanding the working of scheduling algorithms provides us with a knowledge of how to analyse the scheduling of processes, resource utilization, and performance in real-time applications.
 A simulator enables us to visualize these characteristics, working, and behaviour of scheduling algorithms.
+Used by my Professors and 1000+ students at the university to understand the working of the algorithms.